Healthy Recipes Blog

 Notes

-• Homemade coleslaw improves significantly after it's had a chance to rest in the fridge for a few hours.
-So although you can serve it right away, I highly recommend making it one or two hours in advance.
+• Homemade coleslaw improves significantly after resting in the fridge for a few hours.
+Although you can serve it immediately, I highly recommend making it one or two hours ahead.

-• You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+• You can keep the leftovers in an airtight container in the fridge for up to four days.
 Give the salad another stir before serving it.
+I don't recommend freezing this salad.

 Nutrition per Serving